abhsrivastava/abhsrivastava.github.io/_posts/2018-11-3-Hangman-Game-Using-ZIO.md

 } yield char
 ```

 We also need a functional random number generator.
 This is also an interesting problem.
 Functional programs are required to return the same output value for a specific input.
 Like `add(2, 2)` will always return a 4.
-However what to do about the random number generator? by design its supposed to return a different value each time its called with the same max value.
+However, what to do about the random number generator? by design it's supposed to return a different value each time it's called with the same max value.

 Once again we use the IO.
 We are using the `sync` method to wrap the scala.util.Random into the IO.
-Now outr program doesn't return a random number. it returns a value of type IO which lazily generates random numbers at the time of evaluation.
+Now our program doesn't return a random number. it returns a value of type IO which lazily generates random numbers at the time of evaluation.
 No matter how many times you call the function above it will always return a value of type IO[Nothing, Int].
-Thus this code is referentially transparent because it returns our intent of generating a random number.
+Thus, this code is referentially transparent because it returns our intent of generating a random number.
 Not the random number itself.

 ```scala
 def nextInt(max: Int) : IO[Nothing, Int] = IO.sync(scala.util.Random.nextInt(max))